tectalichq/public-openai-client-js/README.md

 The primary way to interact with the library is the `openaiClient` object.

-This `openaiClient` object contains the properties that let you quickly access the 1 API Handler.
+This `openaiClient` object contains the properties that let you quickly access the 13 API Handlers.

 Please see below for a complete list of supported handlers and methods.